BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 ```

+oc adm top pods though.
+Maybe focus on that instead?

 ## Applying Limit Ranges

+he project registry creates a limit-range for all projects that users can’t delete.

+spec:
+  limits:
+  - default:
+      cpu: 250m
+      memory: 1Gi
+    defaultRequest:
+      cpu: 50m
+      memory: 256Mi
+    type: Container

+maybe we can focus on what that limit range does?
+Also maybe don’t tell teams they can delete it?

 A LimitRange resource, also called a limit, defines the default, minimum, and maximum values for compute resource requests, and the limits for a single pod or container defined inside the project.
 A resource request or limit for a pod is the sum of its containers.